Murder of Ahmaud Arbery: Sentencing

 As a result of the verdicts, both the McMichaels and Bryan faced mandatory sentences of life imprisonment.
 The prosecution did not seek the death penalty in this case.

 On January 7, 2022, the McMichaels were sentenced to life imprisonment with no parole and an additional 20 years, while Bryan was sentenced to life imprisonment with the possibility of parole after 30 years.

 In sentencing the defendants, Judge Walmsley said "remorse is something that's felt and demonstrated", noting that "after Ahmaud Arbery fell, the McMichaels turned their backs" and "walked away".
 Walmsley further said that Gregory McMichael "very early on in this tried to establish a narrative", when (1) at the crime scene Gregory told Travis that he had "no choice" but to shoot, and (2) at the crime scene Gregory described Arbery as "an asshole".
 Walmsley indicated that Travis appeared to be more concerned about his own well-being while Arbery lay dead at the crime scene, with Travis stating: "This is the worst day of my life."
 In contrast, immediately after the shooting, Bryan "demonstrated that he had grave concerns that what had occurred should not have occurred", and also "did cooperate with law enforcement", said Walmsley.

-Attorneys for the defendants intend to appeal.

 Federal trial

-The Federal trial was held at the Frank M. Scarlett Federal Building in Brunswick, Georgia.
+The federal trial was held at the Frank M. Scarlett Federal Building in Brunswick, Georgia.